mcw-rcc/mcw-rcc.github.io/docs/storage/rcc-storage.md

 !!! warning "Scratch storage is temporary."

     Do not use scratch storage for long-term project data.
+If you are not running a job, you should not have any data in scratch.
 Failure to adhere to this policy may result in loss of your data located on scratch.

 ### Local Scratch

-**Quota**: No quota, limited to size of disk (440GiB)
+Every compute node has a local scratch space to be used for runtime files.
+Each job will have a unique folder that appears as `/tmp`, which is only accessible to processes within the SLURM job.
+Please note, this space is cleaned (data deleted) after each of your jobs.

-**Retention**: files deleted automatically after every job
+Local scratch may be the fastest option to store your job runtime files, especially for jobs that are heavily I/O dependent (i.e. lots of files are read/written).
+However, the speed of the disk should be weighed against the additional time to transfer files from your global scratch directory.

-Local scratch disk may be the fastest computing option to store your job runtime files, especially for jobs that are heavily I/O dependent (i.e. lots of files are read/written).
-However, it does take some time to transfer your files from your global scratch directory to local scratch, and the space is limited (440GiB).
+All compute nodes have 440GiB of local scratch storage, except as noted below.

 !!! tip "Some GPU nodes have more local scratch."